kubernetes-sigs/kueue/keps/369-job-interface/README.md

 - Define an interface which shapes the default behaviors of Job
 - Make Kubernetes Job an implementation template of the interface
+- Provide a library to organize helper functions which is used in constructing controllers

 ### Non-Goals